Hanging on the cliff: Extreme mass ratio inspiral formation with local two-body relaxation and post-Newtonian dynamics: Numerical simulations of EMRI and DP formation

 The main aim of the code is that of identifying the formation of EMRIs and DPs.
 To this scope, we employ the definitions presented in Sect.\ \ref{sec:EMRI/DP}, with some corrections needed given the computational cost of our hybrid few-body/Monte Carlo code.

-As we aim at gathering a statistically significant number of EMRIs and DPs, we choose to limit the parameter space that we explore to a sub-portion close to the loss cone edge.
+As our aim was to gather a statistically significant number of EMRIs and DPs, we chose to limit the parameter space that we explored to a sub-portion close to the loss cone edge.
 Moreover, as we assume a steady-state stellar profile, we are interested in exploring orbital parameters for which the relaxation time $t_\mathrm{rlx}$ is not too large, as the initial conditions and the diffusion coefficients would be affected by the overall relaxation of the system.
-In particular, we consider as our timescale of investigation ${\sim}1\%$ of the time-to-peak of (classical) EMRI rates in the systems we are considering, which estimates the timescale of evolution of the distribution function of scatterers \citep{2022MNRAS.514.3270B}:
+In particular, we consider as our timescale of investigation ${\sim}1\%$ of the time-to-peak of (classical) EMRI rates in the systems we are considering, which estimates the timescale of evolution of the distribution function of scatterers \citep{2022MNRAS.514.3270B}

 and exclude from our investigations the region in the $(1-e,a)$ phase space where $t_\mathrm{rlx} > t_\mathrm{max}$.
 The scaling with $M_\bullet$ for $t_\mathrm{max}$ comes from the fact that \citep{2013degn.book.....M}